Tocilizumab (By injection)

 This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to tocilizumab.

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
-This medicine is given through a needle placed in a vein or as a shot under your skin.
+This medicine is given through a needle placed into a vein or as a shot under your skin.

-- If tocilizumab is injected into a vein, it must be given slowly, so the needle will need to stay in place for at least 1 hour.
+- If tocilizumab is injected into a vein, it must be given slowly, so the needle will have to stay in place for at least 1 hour.

 - A nurse or other health provider will give you this medicine.

 - You may be taught how to give your medicine at home.
 Make sure you understand all instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Allow the medicine to warm to room temperature for 30 minutes before using it.